core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 A peer performs a KUDOS execution according to the state machine specified in {{ssec-state-machine}}, where the following states are considered.

 The peer can be in three possible states: IDLE, BUSY, and PENDING.

 Normally, the peer is in the IDLE state, i.e., in "equilibrium".
 The peer starts a KUDOS execution upon entering the BUSY state from a state different than BUSY.
 The peer succesfully completes a KUDOS execution by entering the IDLE state, at which point the peer has the OSCORE Security Context CTX\_NEW and has achieved key confirmation.

-The sending of a KUDOS message is per the KUDOS state machine, and is based on the perception that the sender peer has about what the other peer has done.
+The sending of a KUDOS message is per the KUDOS state machine and is based on the perception that the sender peer has about the state of the other peer.

-The processing of a received KUDOS message is per the KUDOS state machine, and is based on the local status of the recipient peer.
+The processing of a received KUDOS message is per the KUDOS state machine and is based on the local status of the recipient peer.
 Moving to a state due to a received KUDOS message occurs only in case of successful decryption and verification of the message with OSCORE.

 In its local status, a peer tracks its current KUDOS state by means of the bits (c_tx, c_rx) as follows: